xCounsel/adminpays/example/_posts/2022-01-10-admins-defendants.md

 > "The domain administrator has the authority to form and control the information posted under the corresponding domain name, in particular, the password for posting information on the corresponding domain name on the website" <br/>
 > <sub>**The decision of the Moscow Arbitration Court dated May 26, 2014 in case No. A40-188267/2013**</sub>

 As you can see, the courts pay close attention to the legal status of the domain name administrator, designate his role, determine the criteria for his liability.
-This suggests that the investigation by a court of the role of an administrator of disputed domain name (and sometimes the establishment of his identity) is one of the key issues when a court is considering the case.
+This suggests that the investigation by the court of the role of an administrator of disputed domain name (and sometimes the establishment of his identity) is one of the key issues when the court considers a case.
 It is the qualified assessment by the court of the role of the disputed domain name administrator that makes it possible to determine whether there was an violation in his actions or inactions, whether he should be brought to the case as a defendant or a co-respondent, whether it is necessary to assign responsibility (including material nature) to him for violating the plaintiff's rights.

 For clarity, I suggest you familiarize yourself with a small collection of cases from the [Kardamon.Dm database](https://dorotenko.pro/kardamon/), in which individuals were defendants in domain disputes, since they were administrators of disputed domain names and violated the intellectual rights of third parties.
 This table also shows the amount of compensation that the courts ordered such defendants to pay in favor of the plaintiffs.